tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 a key.
 Thus, when one ESNI key is provided, sharing is optimally bound by the number of hosts that share an IP address.
-Server operators may further limit sharing by sending different Resource Records containing ESNIKeys with different keys covered by different labels using a short TTL.
+Server operators may further limit sharing by sending different Resource Records containing ESNIKeys with different keys using a short TTL.

 ### Prevent SNI-based DoS attacks

-This design requires servers to decrypt ClientHello messages with EncryptedSNI extensions carrying valid labels.
+This design requires servers to decrypt ClientHello messages with EncryptedSNI extensions carrying valid digests.
 Thus, it is possible for an attacker to force decryption operations on the server.
 This attack is bound by the number of valid TCP connections an attacker can open.

 ### Do not stick out

-By sending SNI and ESNI values (with illegitimate labels), or by sending legitimate ESNI values for and "fake" SNI values, clients do not display clear signals of ESNI intent to passive eavesdroppers.
+By sending SNI and ESNI values (with illegitimate digests), or by sending legitimate ESNI values for and "fake" SNI values, clients do not display clear signals of ESNI intent to passive eavesdroppers.
 As more clients enable ESNI support, e.g., as normal part of Web browser functionality,